jpviguini/als-genes-network/README.md

 ## Notes

-This repository is research-oriented and under active development.
 Scripts were written to support exploratory analyses during the BEPE/FAPESP research internship at ETH Zürich.